magerton/research-computing-bootcamp/reproducible-research-git-data-management.md

 # Why bother with reproducible research?

-1. We are scientists who (ostensibly) care about the truth, and need others to be able to verify it (altristic).
+1. We are scientists who (ostensibly) care about the truth, and need others to be able to verify it (altruistic).

 2. We can build off one another's work (spillovers).